-Example 19.50.
+Example 20.50.
 Creating the PetStore KieContainer in PetStore.main

 '''

 // KieServices is the factory for all KIE services

+KieServices ks = KieServices.Factory.get();

 '''

 The code shown above create a KieContainer from the classpath and based on the definitions in the kmodule.xml file.
 Unlike other examples where the facts are asserted and fired straight away, this example defers this step to later.
 The way it does this is via the second last line where a PetStoreUI object is created using a constructor accepting the Vector object stock collecting our products, and an instance of the CheckoutCallback class containing the Rule Base that we have just loaded.